AliceNN-ucdenver/Iasa/career.md

 This isn't just feel-good nonsense—it's backed by research.
 When you start conversations with highlights instead of problems, when you frame challenges as opportunities, when you communicate confidence in positive outcomes, you're not just being optimistic.
 You're strategically influencing how others perceive you and your capabilities.

 Taylor Swift is a master of this.
 She doesn't just hope for success—she expects it and communicates that expectation in everything she does.
 When she announces a new project, she doesn't hedge or apologize.
 She presents it as something exciting that people will want to be part of.

+Her philosophy is clear: "Be yourself, chase your dreams, and just never say never.
+That's the best advice I could ever give someone."

 ## Your Next 48 Hours: The Action Plan